turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 gem 'database_cleaner'
 ```

+Once those are added, go ahead and `bundle install`

 ## Installing Teaspoon and Chai

 Teaspoon can actually take care of installing itself, we just have to tell it to go ahead and do so.